Shopify Review Highlights

 A lot of reputable online shop builders give you all sorts of tools and it’s confusing – which one is the right one for you?

 In our minds, if you are starting a new online business, or just bringing an existing business to the online world, Shopify is definitely one of the easiest ecommerce builders to help you create your online shop (we’ll explain why below).

-Shopify is a leading online shop builder, and is currently powering over 90,000 online shops and has helped businesses process over $40 billion worth of sales.
+Shopify is a leading online shop builder – it is currently powering over 500,000 online shops and has helped businesses process over $40 billion worth of sales.
 Take a look at these examples here and you can see what Shopify can do for you.
 You can also see a lot of customer success stories here.